fyodor-org-uk/fyodor/random-generators/index.md

     public static Generator<String> string(Integer max) {
         return new StringGenerator(max);
     }
-    …
+    ...
 }
 {% endhighlight %}

-It’s basically a collection of static `Generator<T>` members and some static helper and convenience methods.

-Let’s look at the `Generator<T>` interface and the `IntegerGenerator` class:
+It’s basically a big collection of static methods returning `Generator<T>` objects. `Generator<T>`s are the core of Fyodor, a simple interface with one method `next()`, expecting implementing classes to be effectively a never-ending iterator of random values:

 {% highlight java %}
 public interface Generator<T> {
     public T next();
 }
+{% endhighlight %}

+Let's take a look at the `IntegerGenerator`:

+{% highlight java %}
 class IntegerGenerator implements Generator<Integer> {

     private final Integer min;